 Extravagant costumes may be cute, but they can also be a nuisance for your pooch.
 The more cumbersome the outfit, the less likely they are to be willing to leave it on.
 A simple headpiece or a festive collar can be just what you need to make your dog look extra merry.
-Check out some of our faves:
+Check out one of our faves:

 ZippyPaws Holiday Antler Headband

-We heard Santa was hiring some new reindeer, so why not see if your dog is qualified for the position!
+We heard Santa was hiring some new reindeer, so why not see if your dog is qualified for the position?
 The ZippyPaws Antler Headband comes in two sizes, with adjustable elastic straps for a comfortable and secure fit.

 DIY Dog Christmas Costume

 Feeling crafty?
 You can make an easy DIY Dog Christmas outfit to make your dog look dapper at your next holiday get-together.
-With a cheap festive clip-on tie and an old collared shirt from a consignment store and a few craft supplies, your dog can easily win best dressed.
+With a cheap festive clip-on tie and an old collared shirt from a consignment store, and a few craft supplies, your dog can easily win best dressed.

 Best Dog Christmas Sweaters

-If there is one “fashion” accessory that everyone loves to pull out around Christmas time it’s the ugly Christmas sweater.
+If there is one “fashion” accessory that everyone loves to pull out around Christmas time, it’s the ugly Christmas sweater.
 This trend isn’t just for people anymore.
 That’s right, your dog can have his very own dog ugly Christmas sweater!
 The trick is that no matter how “ugly” the sweater is, it’s gonna look dang cute on your pooch!

 Chilly Dog Wool Red Reindeer Shawl